-The guidelines are published by Infectious Disease Society of America.
+The guidelines are published by the Infectious Disease Society of America.
 These guidelines include evidence and opinion-based recommendations for the diagnosis and management of patients with native vertebral osteomyelitis treated with antimicrobial therapy, with or without surgical intervention.

 Native vertebral osteomyelitis in adults is often the result of hematogenous seeding of the adjacent disc space from a distant focus.